AdamPaech/road_sign_detection_ai_lab/README.md

 ### road_sign_detection_ai_lab
- Project realised as a final task in Artifficial Intelligence classes on Automatic control and robotics faculty, at Poznan University of Technology.
+ Project realised as a final task in *Introduction to Artificial Intelligence* classes on Automatic control and robotics faculty, at Poznan University of Technology.

  ## Table of contents
 * [Informacje ogólne](#informacje-ogólne)